christianmkg/mkgmarketingweb/_posts/2012-05-15-what-big-companies-can-learn-from-start-ups.md

 <h2><em>Faith in Their Employees</em></h2>
 <ul>
 	<li>Employees become trigger men (and women): Start ups have to place faith in their employees -- they <em>must </em>hire productive workers that buy in 100% to the companies mission and will give 110% to help make that vision a reality.
 With this in mind, they are empowered to make a lot of decisions on the fly and must be creative to get things done.</li>
-	<li>Employees love their work: Because you've empowered your employees to make decisions and beÂ independentlyÂ successful within your company, they begin to love their work.
+	<li>Employees love their work: Because you've empowered your employees to make decisions and be independently successful within your company, they begin to love their work.
 Hell, it's <em>their work </em>that you've given them the power to make decisions and act on!
 Embrace this!</li>
 </ul>
 <h2><em>What do you think -- did I miss anything important?</em></h2>